wallstead/allstead-dev/pages/home.md

  If I’m not coding, I’m probably spending time with friends, listening to music, snowboarding, hiking, camping, backpacking, or planning one of those things!

 I also enjoy going out for coffee or tea, and if I'm home there's a good chance I'm listening to a podcast.

+Want to get into contact?
+[Shoot me a message](allstead.dev/contact).